gousiosg/homepage/courses.md

 ### Lecture and lab notes

+* [Software Re-Engineering](courses/sre/): Information about an MSc level course I taught at TU Delft, together with Andy Zaidman (2013)

 * [Reactive Programming](courses/rx/index.html): Information and
 links to student projects for the reactive programming course taught by Erik Meijer (2013)

 * [Functional Programming](courses/fp/index.html): A couple of presentations and links to student projects for the functional programming course taught by